Kotlin/kotlinx.serialization/docs/topics/serialization-customization-options.md

 <!--- TEST -->

-> You can learn more about how this behavior can be configured in the JSON format in the [Encoding defaults](json.md#encoding-defaults) section.
+> You can learn more about configuring this JSON behavior in the [Encode default values](serialization-json-configuration.md#encode-default-values) section.
 >
-{type="tip"}
+{style="tip"}

 To ensure that a property is always serialized, regardless of its value or format settings, use the [`@EncodeDefault`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-encode-default/) annotation.
 It's also possible to do the opposite by configuring the [`EncodeDefault.Mode`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-encode-default/-mode/) parameter.
-Let's look at an example, where the `language` property is included in the serialized output regardless of its value, while the `projects` property is not serialized when it is an empty list:
+Let's look at an example, where the `language` property is included in the serialized output regardless of its value, while the `projects` property is not serialized when it's an empty list:

 ```kotlin
 // Imports the necessary libraries